saloh7856/logical_operators/README.md

 ## logic19

-  Given an integer x, return true if x is palindrome integer.
+  Given a three digit integer x, return true if x is palindrome integer.
   An integer is a palindrome when it reads the same backward as forward.

 **Example 1:**